 Public Image Committee

-The District Public Image Committee is responsible for building and maintaining a positive public image for each club in District 7450 and District 7450 overall.
+The District Public Image Committee is responsible for building and maintaining a positive public image of Rotary, among members and the general public.

 Want to tell the media about a Rotary event you’re planning?
 Create and e-mail a Media Advisory (at least one week in advance when possible.)
 It should include the who, what, when, where, and why details.

 WHAT: One paragraph description of event.
 Help the media visualize what they will see so they deem it worthy of sending a videographer or photographer.
 For example: “Hundreds of people will converge on downtown Toms River to sample small cups of chili in the 10th annual Chili Cook-Off.
 Main Street’s street lamps will be adorned with decorative chili peppers and 3 live bands will provide entertainment, playing Oldies music all afternoon. “ Or “dozens of volunteers will unload boxes of donated food as Philabundance trucks pull into the parking lot.”

 WHO: Names and titles of significant speakers, organizers, and/or beneficiaries.

 WHEN: Date and Time.
 Be specific when you can, i.e. 10:00 am National Anthem/ 10:05 Welcome and Sponsor Thanks/ 10:15 Cook-Off Voting Instructions/ 10:30 Mayor Speaks.

 Media often just show up for some quick camera shots and crowd footage.
 They appreciate knowing specific times so they can determine when would be the best time to show up. i.e. they’d rather come when the Mayor is speaking than when housekeeping or sponsor announcements are being made.

 WHERE: Details of location; address and any helpful info about where to park, what color tent to look for, which door to go into, etc.